cagelmi/image-data-capture/README.md

 # Python Image Data Digitizer

-A Python tool with a graphical user interface (GUI) to extract numerical data points (X, Y coordinates) from images of plots or graphs.
+A Python-based tool with a graphical user interface (GUI) designed to extract numerical data points (X, Y coordinates) from plot or graph images when the original dataset is unavailable.

 ## Inspiration and Development